newsdev/ai2html/README.md

 <!-- ## Why not just export an image out Illustrator -->

-## What works well and what doesn’t
+## What works well and what does not

 - **Works well**
   - Diagrams or maps in which labels are placed organically around the artwork.